profi200/open_agb_firm/README.md

 * GBA Serial port (aka.
 Link Cable).
 * 64 KiB (512 kbit) SRAM (homebrew games/emulators).
 Not possible to support.
 * Can't switch back to 3DS mode from GBA mode requiring a reboot for booting a different game.
+* Savestates.
+Very difficult to implement because no direct hardware access.

 ## Troubleshooting
 Known problems and the solution.

 Problem: The game crashes/shows white or blackscreens or shows a savegame corrupt message.\
 Solution: Try to delete the savegame file.
-If this doesn't help report the issue.
+If this doesn't help report the issue.\
+Note: EEPROM saves made by some emulators are incompatible because they have every 8 bytes block endian swapped.

 ## License
 You may use this under the terms of the GNU General Public License GPL v3 or under the terms of any later revisions of the GPL.
 Refer to the provided `LICENSE.txt` file for further information.